Hi. My name is Pete Carapetyan, and I write this site to give normal people a little bit of my perspective living "on the Autism Spectrum"

 I'll compensate, by writing automation programs that help me write more automation programs :)

 Screwing up social situations?
 That can be very frustrating.
 But adding more automation routine to an already over-compensated situtaion?
 No problem, not in my world.
 "Hey!
 What's the standard metric on ...?"
 Oh wait... there I go again.

 So that's how the Aspie Automator site came to be.

 Aspie is short for Aspergers, which is a term used for defining "high functioning autistic" people.

-Someday I might blog more on specific situations that neuro-typicals could find amusing.
+Someday I might write more on specific situations that neuro-typicals could find interesting.